espeak-ng/espeak-ng/README.md

 ## Documentation

-The [main documentation](docs/index.md) for eSpeak NG provides more information on using and creating voices/languages for eSpeak NG.
+The [documentation](docs/index.md) for eSpeak NG provides:

+1.  a user guide;
+2.  a guide for language and voice authors; and
+3.  details for developers.

 The [espeak-ng](src/espeak-ng.1.ronn) and [speak-ng](src/speak-ng.1.ronn)
 command-line documentation provide a reference of the different command-line